 Methamphetamine is a man-made substance that mimics the neurotransmitter dopamine, which is responsible for reward-seeking behavior.
 Its effects are very powerful, highly addictive, and long-lasting, which is why many people seek out the drug as opposed to other, more fleeting stimulants.
 Meth can be abused in a variety of ways, either by smoking, injecting, snorting or oral consumption.
-Smoking and injecting methamphetamine is the preferred method of choice for many users, as it releases the drug into the blood stream at a faster rate than other methods.
+Smoking and injecting methamphetamine are the preferred methods of choice for many users, as they release the drug into the blood stream at a faster rate than other methods.

-The drug was originally produced as an antidote for nasal decongestion, but it’s highly addictive nature has made it a mostly illegal substance.
+The drug was originally produced as an antidote for nasal decongestion, but its highly addictive nature has made it a mostly illegal substance.
 A small dose of the drug can produce a much more potent and harmful reaction in users, leading to many short and long-term health problems if the drug is abused.
-Today, methamphetamine production includes various hazardous chemicals like lithium, fertilizer and pseudoephedrine (commonly found in cold medicine).
+Today, methamphetamine production can include various hazardous chemicals like lithium, fertilizer and pseudoephedrine (commonly found in cold medicine).

-Like most stimulants, meth targets levels of dopamine in the brain, but whereas a drug like cocaine is quickly metabolized into the body, methamphetamine remains in the brain much longer.
-The nerves in the brain respond differently when meth is consumed, meaning that the drug increases the levels of dopamine while also blocking its re-uptake.
-The result is a much higher concentration in the brain, leading to a more intense high that lasts for up to 12 hours instead of 1 hour.
+Like most stimulants, meth alters the levels of dopamine in the brain, but whereas a drug like cocaine is quickly metabolized into the body, methamphetamine remains in the brain much longer.
+The nerves in the brain also respond differently when meth is consumed, meaning that the drug increases the levels of dopamine while also blocking its re-uptake.
+The result is a much higher concentration of dopamine in the brain, leading to a more intense high that lasts for up to 12 hours instead of 1 hour.

-Because of the high levels of dopamine in the brain, users feel an intense euphoria that they want to maintain, but as with most drugs, the body begins to create a natural tolerance to its effects, causing users to increase their dosage.
-Methamphetamine also produces incredible withdrawal symptoms including severe depression, paranoia and intense cravings, causing users to incessantly search for the drug.
+Because of the high levels of dopamine in the brain, users feel an intense euphoria that they want to maintain.
+As with most drugs, however, the body begins to create a natural tolerance, causing users to increase their dosage.
+Methamphetamine also produces incredible withdrawal symptoms including severe depression, a sense of paranoia, and intense cravings, causing users to incessantly search for the drug.

 When smoked or injected, methamphetamine can create an immediate and incredibly pleasurable high that results in heightened attention, increased activity, rapid heartbeat, decreased appetite and continuous talking.
-These rewarding effects are caused by the increase in dopamine, but also lead to detrimental short-term effects, like depression and severe irritability, once the drug wears off.
+These rewarding effects are caused by an increase in dopamine, but also lead to detrimental short-term effects, such as depression and severe irritability, once the drug wears off.

 Researchers believe that meth impacts the microglia cell, which actively works to defend the brain against infections and remove damaged neurons.
 Using meth overstimulates these cells, causing the microglia to attack healthy neurons and induce many of the negative behaviors associated with meth use.
 Although much of the damage caused by methamphetamine is permanent, some effects are reversible with professional rehabilitation.

 The experience as a whole will focus on using our belief in a higher power as a catalyst for lasting recovery.
-We develop our spirituality by engaging in prayer, meditation, bible studies and weekly church services, which are activities designed to improve our relationship with God and find recovery.
+We develop our spirituality by engaging in prayer, meditation, Bible studies and weekly church services, which are designed to improve our relationship with God and find recovery.

-Additionally, our residents will be guided through a 12-step program, which relies on stories and experiences shared by other members of the community who have suffered from addiction.
+Additionally, our staff guides our residents through a 12-step program, which relies on stories and experiences shared by other members of the community who have suffered from addiction.
 Many members who participate in the 12-step program share their own recovery stories in order to help current residents find the endurance they need to achieve sobriety.

-If you or a loved one is suffering from methamphetamine addiction and are ready to seek treatment, contact Genesis Recovery and get started on a path that is free from suffering.
-Our goal is to restore life back into those afflicted with addiction; give us a call for more information.
+If you or a loved one are suffering from methamphetamine addiction and are ready to seek meth addiction treatment in San Diego, contact Genesis Recovery and get started.
+Our goal is to restore life back into those afflicted with addiction.
+Give us a call for more information.